|

 They learn not to depend on their parents to meet their

 needs - instead, it is all up to them.
-And, because they

 can't trust their own parents, they become generally

 suspicious and mistrustful of all human beings.
-Yet, they

 are defenseless against the projection of blame and often

 feel responsible for parents' addiction.
-They become

 "little adults" that feel compelled to accept